RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 Slurm Accounting
 ----------------

+Each personal and lab account has a balance that is getting used when you run Slurm jobs.

 :bluelight:`Slurm Personal account`
   is created automatically when your HPC3 account is created.
   Every user is granted :underline:`one time 1000 free CPU hours` as a startup allowance.